hazard-ready/disaster-preparedness/README.md

 5. `source venv/bin/activate`  (type `deactivate` to leave)
 6. `pip install -r requirements.txt` or `pip3 install -r requirements.txt` to automatically install whatever we have in our requirements.txt. *On a Linux machine you may need to install `python-dev` (through the Linux package manager) as a prerequisite, and if you have trouble getting `psycopg2` to install you may have better luck using the package manager's version of that module.*
-    * If you are in python3+, the wsgi install will fail.
-But that's okay, because you won't need it in python3.
-Just remove it from your local copy of the text file.

 # "World" App